natyusha/ShokoRelay.bundle/README.md

 - Before doing anything with this script you must enter your Plex and Shoko Server credentials into `config.py`.
 - If your anime is split across multiple libraries they can all be added in a python list under "LibraryNames".
   - It must be a list to work e.g. `'LibraryNames': ['Anime Shows', 'Anime Movies']`
-- The Plex "PostersFolder" and "DataFolder" settings require double backslashes on windows e.g. `'PostersFolder': 'M:\\Anime\\Posters'`.
+- The Plex "PostersFolder" and "DataFolder" settings require double backslashes on windows e.g. `'PostersFolder': 'M:\\Anime\\Posters',`.
   - The "DataFolder" setting is the base [Plex Media Server Data Directory](https://support.plex.tv/articles/202915258-where-is-the-plex-media-server-data-directory-located/) (where the Metadata folder is located).
   - The "PostersFolder" setting is the folder containing any custom collection posters.